 Enrolling to measure your current status of these important nutrients and health markers is the first step you can take this year in taking charge of your health.

-Regardless of where you want to keep your nutrient levels, it is important to measure to know where you are.
+Regardless of where you want to keep your nutrient levels, and those of other health markers, it is essential that you measure to know where you are now.
 We have seen with several nutrients that there is a wide range of variability in how a person responds to supplementation (or sun exposure in the case of vitamin D).
 What works for one person may not work well for another.
 The only way to know where you stand is to measure.